jepusto/SingleCaseES/cran-comments.md

     Status: 403
     Message: Forbidden

-  The flagged URL are correct.
+  The flagged URL is correct.

 ## revdepcheck results